 It also provides Rous with accurate real time data for better planning.

-Rous will invest in technologies for better pressure management and active leak detection, significantly reducing water loss within the bulk supply network.
+Rous will invest in technologies for better pressure management and active leak detection, with the potential to significantly reduce water loss within the bulk supply network.

 In 1991, the average water use was 484KL per connection per annum.